SoftwareAG/adabas-go-api/doc/README.md

 git clone https://github.com/SoftwareAG/adabas-go-api.git
 ```

 The API runtime can be compiled with the Adabas TCP/IP interface only or using Adabas local access with Adabas Client native libraries.
 By default the Adabas TCP/IP interface is compiled only.
-To enable Adabas Client native link to Adabas you need to provide the Go build tag `adalnk` and the CGO compile flags defining build flags for the Adabas Client library.
-If the Adabas environment is sourced, you can define CGO compile flags as following:
+To enable the Adabas Client native link to Adabas you need to provide the Go build tag `adalnk` and the CGO compile flags defining build flags for the Adabas Client library.
+If the Adabas environment is sourced, you can define CGO compile flags as follows:

 ```Makefile
 CGO_CFLAGS = -I$(ACLDIR)/inc
 CGO_LDFLAGS = -L$(ACLDIR)/lib -ladalnkx -lsagsmp2 -lsagxts3 -ladazbuf
 ```

-In the Adabas Go API sources a `Makefile` contains build environment for Linux environments.
+In the Adabas Go API sources a `Makefile` contains the build environment for Linux environments.

 To compile start the `make` command.
-To compile the corresponding test tool, start `go` directly like
+To compile the corresponding test tool, start `go` directly like this:

 ```go
 go build -tag adalnk -o querm tests/querym/main.go